mbvillalonga/curve_fitting/README.md

 # curve_fitting

-_This README is a work in progress and is updated in an ongoing fashion._
+_This README is a work in progress and will be updated in an ongoing fashion._

+## About

-This repository contains Python scripts for performing curve fitting on experimental data.
-These scripts facilitate data analysis by fitting mathematical models to observed data points, estimating parameters, and visualizing fitted curves.
+This repository contains Python scripts for cleaning and analyzing experimental data collected by the Ashton Graybiel Spatial Orientation Laboratory at Brandeis University.
+These scripts were developed to facilitate data analysis by fitting mathematical models to observed data points, estimating parameters, and visualizing fitted curves.

-## Features

-- **Flexible model fitting**: Supports linear, polynomial, and nonlinear curve fitting.
-- **Customizable models**: Define custom mathematical functions to fit a variety of experimental data.
-- **Goodness-of-fit metrics**: Includes R<sup>2</sup>, RMSE, and residual analysis to evaluate model performance.
-- **Visualization tools**: Plots raw data alongside fitted curves for easy interpretations.

-## Project Directory
+## Directory Structure

 ```
 curve_fitting/